 Tom Fairchild is the Director of Mobility Lab, the research-and-development initiative of Arlington County Commuter Services.

 Tom focuses on building partnerships and creating strategies to make it easy for everyone to bike, walk and use public transportation – and is always on the lookout for new strategic alliances.
 His interests lie at the intersection of transportation with topics including: technology, affordable housing, real estate development, aging in place, human behavior, and health.
 A great example of Mobility Lab collaborations is the annual Transportation Camp DC, a tremendously successful 1-day event that captures grassroots enthusiasm and creativity to topics surrounding sustainable transportation.

 Tom has 20-years hands-on experience with transit-oriented development.
 His grassroots community work leading Arlington’s Clarendon Alliance public-private partnership pushed the envelope toward the phenomenally successful urban space it is today.
-Subsequent work in the commercial real-estate development world gives him unusual perspectives on how to create livable communities.
+Subsequent work in the commercial real-estate development world gives him broad perspectives on livable communities.

 Tom graduated with a B.S.
 Industrial Engineering degree from Purdue University in 1983.

 Moving more people on a transportation network of roads, bridges, and rails is tricky business.
 Additional roads and transit lines are needed, and the existing network must be managed more efficiently.
 The latter process is called “transportation demand management (TDM),” and for neighborhoods like Arlington’s Potomac Yard, it can be a crucial factor in eliminating gridlock […]